4eJIoBek1/Valkyrien-Skies-playing-tips/README.md

 -Item frames arent placable and working on ships, if youll assemble ship with item frames, theyll just drop out

+-If youre playing with shaders with motion blur (SEUS Renewed for example) shader can add this blur on your ship when it moves, so turn motion blur off in shader settings

 -Dont forget to have fun when playing